 Research is the most important step to undertake when you are beginning any new career.
 One of the essential things to consider are the legal requirements for becoming a hairdresser.
 This includes conducting thorough research into important aspects such as licensing and certification to ensure you are covered and providing the best service to your clients as possible.
 This is going to change depending on your own personal circumstances, so make sure you are specific in your inquiries.
 This can be an overwhelming process, and it may determine the path that you choose to take, whether it be working within an established business, or starting your own business.
-It is always best to ensure that you have an adequate support system in place to help you understand the requirements of the profession moving forward such as online communities.
+It is always best to ensure that you have an adequate support system in place to help you understand the requirements of the profession.

 How to Make More Money as a Hairdresser